-Percona XtraDB Cluster inherits upstream (Percona Server) behavior to configure keyring_file plugin.
-The following options are set in the configuration file:
+Percona XtraDB Cluster inherits the Percona Server for MySQL behavior to configure the keyring_file plugin.
+Install the plugin and add the following options in the configuration file:

 '''

 [mysqld]

 early-plugin-load=keyring_file.so

-keyring_file_data=<PATH>/keyring
+keyring file data=<PATH>/keyring

 '''

-A SHOW PLUGINS statement can be used further to check if the plugin has been successfully loaded.
+The SHOW PLUGINS statement checks if the plugin has been successfully loaded.

-Note: PXC recommends the same configuration on all the nodes of the cluster, and that also means all the nodes of the cluster should have keyring configured.
-Mismatch in keyring configuration will not allow the joiner node to join the cluster.
+PXC recommends the same configuration on all cluster nodes, and all nodes should have the keyring configured.
+A mismatch in the keyring configuration does not allow the JOINER node to join the cluster.

-If the user has bootstrapped node with keyring enabled, then upcoming nodes of the cluster will inherit the keyring (encrypted key) from the DONOR node or generate it.
+If the user has a bootstrapped node with keyring enabled, then upcoming cluster nodes inherit the keyring (the encrypted key) from the DONOR node.